microsoft/pxt/docs/blog/online-learning.md

 Many schools have closed or might soon close to help prevent the spread of illness.
 Educators may need to find ways to promote and continue learning for students without a classroom.
 We thought that it might be helpful to again highlight the learning resources we have with MakeCode that support online learning.

+## Live Streaming from the MakeCode

+To help families with school closures, the MakeCode team will be streaming daily on how to learn coding using MakeCode editors.

+* 09:00AM PST - **micro:bit** - live stream at https://aka.ms/makecodemicrobitstream
+* 10:30AM PST - **Arcade** - live stream at https://aka.ms/makecodearcadestream
+* 01:00PM PST - **Minecraft EDU** - live stream at https://aka.ms/makecodeminecraftstream

 ## MakeCode Arcade

 MakeCode [Arcade]( https://arcade.makecode.com), is an immersive game coding platform which has a course series in Computer Science through game programming: